-33155.17(c)(1)(xiv) procedures for review and the conduct of drills, [and other exercises to test components of the emergency response plan, including the use of] tabletop exercises, and information about emergency procedures and drills, including information about procedures and timeframes for notification of parents or persons in parental relation regarding drills and other emergency response training(s) that include students.
-At their discretion, schools and districts may participate in full-scale exercises in coordination with local and county emergency responders and preparedness officials
+&lt;sup>34155.17(c)(1)(xiv) procedures for review and the conduct of drills, tabletop exercises, and information about emergency procedures and drills, including information about procedures and timeframes for notification of parents or persons in parental relation regarding drills and other emergency response training(s) that include students.
+At their discretion, schools and districts may participate in full-scale exercises in coordination with local and county emergency responders and preparedness officials.